2021 Winter Farminar Series

 - Rodrigo Cala grew up on a farm family near Mexico City that grew broccoli and cauliflower.
 In 1996, Rodrigo moved from Mexico to Minnesota, and in 2012, he and his brother, Juan, launched Cala Farm together in Turtle Lake, Wisconsin.
 Together, they grow certified organic vegetables for food co-ops in the Twin Cities.

-March 9 – “Using EQIP to Improve Wildlife Habitat on Private Lands” – Kelsey Fleming
+March 9 – “Using EQIP to Improve Wildlife Habitat on Private Lands” – Kelsey Fleming, Don Eyerly

 Working lands conservation programs like the Environmental Quality Incentives Program can be powerful tools for farmers and landowners interested in restoring wildlife habitat.
 Learn more from Kelsey Fleming, a private lands biologist with the Iowa Department of Natural Resources, about how programs like EQIP can provide landowners with financial assistance for wildlife conservation on their farms.
 Also hear about other technical and financial assistance opportunities available to farmers and landowners.